Aymara language: Classification

-It is often assumed that the Aymara language descends from the language spoken in Tiwanaku on the grounds that it is the native language of that area today.
-That is very far from certain, however, and most specialists now incline to the idea that Aymara did not expand into the Tiwanaku area until rather recently, as it spread southwards from an original homeland that was more likely to have been in Central Peru.
+It is often assumed that the Aymara language descends from the language spoken in Tiwanaku because it is the native language of that area today.
+That is far from certain, and most specialists now think that Aymara did not expand into the Tiwanaku area until recently, as it spread southwards from an original homeland, more likely to have been in Central Peru.
 Aymara placenames are found all the way north into central Peru.
-Indeed, (Altiplano) Aymara is actually the one of two extant members of a wider language family, the other surviving representative being Jaqaru.
+Indeed, (Altiplano) Aymara is one of two surviving members of a wider language family, the other being Jaqaru.

-The family was established by the research of Lucy Briggs (a fluent speaker) and Dr. Martha Hardman de Bautista of the Program in Linguistics at the University of Florida.
+The family was established by the research of Lucy Briggs (a fluent speaker) and Martha Hardman de Bautista of the Program in Linguistics at the University of Florida.
 Jaqaru [jaqi aru = human language] and Kawki communities are in the district of Tupe, Yauyos Valley, in the Dept. of Lima, in central Peru.
-Terminology for this wider language family is not yet well established.
-Hardman has proposed the name 'Jaqi' ('human') while other widely respected Peruvian linguists have proposed alternative names for the same language family.
-Alfredo Torero uses the term 'Aru' ('speech'); Rodolfo Cerrón-Palomino, meanwhile, has proposed that the term 'Aymara' should be used for the whole family, distinguished into two branches, Southern (or Altiplano) Aymara and Central Aymara (Jaqaru and Kawki).
-Each of these three proposals has its followers in Andean linguistics.
-In English usage, some linguists use the term Aymaran languages for the family and reserve 'Aymara' for the Altiplano branch.
+Terminology for this wider language family is not well established.
+Hardman has proposed the name 'Jaqi' ('human') while other Peruvian linguists have proposed alternatives.
+Alfredo Torero uses the term 'Aru' ('speech'); Rodolfo Cerrón-Palomino, meanwhile, has proposed that 'Aymara' should be used for the whole family, distinguished into two branches, Southern (or Altiplano) Aymara and Central Aymara (Jaqaru and Kawki).
+Each of these proposals has followers in Andean linguistics.
+In English, some linguists use the term Aymaran languages for the family and reserve 'Aymara' for the Altiplano branch.

 Dialects

 There is some degree of regional variation within Aymara, but all dialects are mutually intelligible.

 Most studies of the language focused on either the Aymara spoken on the southern Peruvian shore of Lake Titicaca or the Aymara spoken around La Paz.
 Lucy Therina Briggs classifies both regions as being part of the Northern Aymara dialect, which encompasses the department of La Paz in Bolivia and the department of Puno in Peru.
-The Southern Aymara dialect is spoken in the eastern half of the Iquique province in northern Chile and in most of the Bolivian department of Oruro.
+The Southern Aymara dialect is spoken in the eastern half of the Tarapacá Region in northern Chile and in most of the Bolivian department of Oruro.
 It is also found in northern Potosi and southwest Cochabamba but is slowly being replaced by Quechua in those regions.

 Intermediate Aymara shares dialectical features with both Northern and Southern Aymara and is found in the eastern half of the Tacna and Moquegua departments in southern Peru and in the northeastern tip of Chile.